Hot summer? How to protect your dog from the heat

 • Always have fresh moisture available

-• Cooling with wet towels or cooling pad
+• Cool down with wet towels or a cooling pad

-• Avoid midday activity - choose early mornings or late evenings
+• Avoid activity in the middle of the day – choose early mornings or late evenings

 Hot asphalt – tougher than you think

-Asphalt can get scorching hot - much faster than you realize.
-At 25°C air temperature, the asphalt can reach 52°C, enough to burn your dog's pads in seconds.
+The asphalt can get burning hot – much faster than you notice.
+At 25 °C air temperature, the asphalt can be 52 °C, which is enough to burn the dog's paw pads in seconds.

 Tips: